Andynoid/StudyMethod/Notes on A concise guide to MACRO ECONOMICS 2nd edition.md

 - Keynes: $\Delta$GDP = (Change in deficit spending by gov) $\times$ Income multiplier multiplier = 1/ proportional leakage
-This is an increase in *Nominal GDP* where $GDP = P * Q$ Idle productive resource &darr;  then P &uarr;
+This is an increase in *Nominal GDP* where $GDP = P * Q$ Idle productive resource &darr;  then Q &uarr;
-If Idle productive resource = 0, then Q &uarr;
+If Idle productive resource = 0, then P &uarr; and GDP keeps &uarr;.
+This is overheating

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjYyMDkwODgxLDEyMTI0MjU3NDAsODAxMT
+eyJoaXN0b3J5IjpbMTE4MDcxMzMzOCwxMjEyNDI1NzQwLDgwMT
-M0MDQ2LDEyMjUxMDczMjVdfQ==
+EzNDA0NiwxMjI1MTA3MzI1XX0=
 -->